-Our driver began at Mt.
-Srd, a 412-foot-tall mountain that overlooks the city.
-A cable car runs from its base to the Napoleonic-era fort at the top.
+Our first stop was on a 412-foot-tall mountain that overlooks the city.
+Mt.
+Srd always makes the”things to do in Dubrovnik in one day” shortlist.
+It’s super easy to visit too, because a cable car runs directly from the city to the Napoleonic-era fort at the top.

 Mt.
-Srd played an important role in the Siege of Dubrovnik, one of the fiercest battles of the 1991-1995 Croatian War of Independence.
-It gave them a great vantage point from which to bombard the city.
-One of their main targets was the terminal for the cable car for some reason.
-The new terminal is nicer and popular with tourists.
+Srd played an important role in the Siege of Dubrovnik.
+This was one of the fiercest battles of the 1991-1995 Croatian War of Independence.
+It offered the perfect vantage point from which to bombard the city.

 The long queue for the cable car is worth it.
 Look at the spectacular views from the top!

-We had the rare chance to glimpse a bit of Croatia’s stormy recent history as our driver took us to Kupari, a once-thriving tourist destination nearby.
+Next, we had the rare chance to glimpse a bit of Croatia’s stormy recent history.
+Our driver took us to Kupari, a once-thriving tourist destination nearby.
 Doesn’t this look like an inviting resort?

 Get a little closer and you’ll see what Croatia’s war for independence cost her.

-He also never misses a chance to photograph interesting locals.
+He also never misses a chance to photograph people in interesting dress.

 Beautiful Orthodox churches